strapdata/elassandra/docs/elassandra/source/operations.rst

 ..
 TIP::

    Elasticsearch also provides a Lucene query cache, used for segments having more than 10k documents, and for some frequent queries (queries done more than 5 or 20 times depending of the nature of the query).
-The shard request cache, can also be enable if the token range bitset cache is disabled.
+The shard request cache, can also be enabled if the token range bitset cache is disabled.

 Create, delete and rebuild index
 ________________________________

 In order to create an Elasticsearch index from an existing Cassandra table, you can specify the underlying keyspace.
-In the following example, all columns but *message* is automatically mapped with the default mapping, and the *message* is explicitly mapped with a custom mapping.
+In the following example, all columns but *message* are automatically mapped with the default mapping, and the *message* is explicitly mapped with a custom mapping.

 .. code::